brendan-ch/birbcoin/README.md

 - `.help`: List all commands and their uses.
 - `.leaderboard`: See the richest people on your server.
 - `.bet <number of birbcoins>`: Wager and lose all your money!
+- `.blackjack <number of birbcoins>`: Play blackjack and lose even more of your money!

 Administrator commands can be viewed using by running `.help` as an admin.